JonathanAPMay/Image-Annotator/README.txt

 Additional resources need to be downloaded to fully make use of the program and without them, there is potential for crashes or lack of functionality.

+Be sure to install these libraries within your python console through whichever OS method to utilise the application:
+● opencv-python
+● python3-tk
+● Pillow
+● numpy
+● imantics
+● pycocotools

 For use of automatic segmentation: https://drive.google.com/drive/folders/1TLiJHxHylT_lI2iP7FKyW05miAMsS8-u This link holds two files which should be placed in the same directory as the python code, this is the pretrained model used within the project's code